-To create a Data Management Plan using one of the templates on DMPonline, please click here.
+To create a Data Management Plan using one of the templates on DMPonline, please click here where you can register and login

 If your funder requires a DMP, contact email@example.com prior to submitting your funding application for a review of your plan.
 If your funder does not require a plan, you can still produce a DMP using the DMPonline tool and send a copy to firstname.lastname@example.org for reviewing